Spl0itable/nosflare/README.md

 #### NosflareDeploy Script

 A third-party script to easily deploy Nosflare.
 Read more [here](https://github.com/PastaGringo/NosflareDeploy).
+(USE AT YOUR OWN RISK)

 ## Usage